jsonata-js/jsonata/test/README.md

 - `data` - a JSON object to evaluate the expression on, or a shared data reference.
 - `error` - an expected error.
 Cannot be specified with `expected`.
 - `expected` - an expected JSON object, or a shared data reference.
 Cannot be specified with `error`.
+If the expected value is `undefined`, then do not specify the `expected` property at all.
 - `expression` - the JSONata expression to evaluate.
 - `name` - this is a comment about the test.
 The test `expression` is automatically appeneded to the test name, so you don't need to type that yourself.